MILLER, SHANNON LEE (1977– ).

 After the children received a trampoline for Christmas, their parents enrolled them in classes at a local gymnastics center.
 Shannon enjoyed the activity so much that her parents could use it as leverage if she got in trouble.
 In 1986 Miller spent two weeks at a training camp in the Soviet Union, and Steve Nunno, later her trainer, noticed her.
 After returning to the United States, she joined Nunno's team, the Dynamos, and began training in earnest.
 By the end of the season she held the Class II state championship.

 Shannon Miller was a selected for the U.S. Olympic teams in 1992 and 1996.
 In 1992 she won silver medals in balance beam and all-around and bronze medals in floor exercises, uneven parallel bars, and team all-around.
 In 1996 at the Atlanta Olympic Games the women's team won Shannon her first gold medal, and she also won the gold in balance beam.
-She has earned more Olympic medals (seven) and World Championship medals (nine) than any other American gymnast.
+At that time she had earned more Olympic medals (seven) and World Championship medals (nine) than any other American gymnast.
 She overcame all obstacles, including injuries and fierce competition.
-Earning fifty-eight international and forty-nine national competition medals, she is the only American to win two consecutive World Championship all-around titles.
+Earning fifty-eight international and forty-nine national competition medals, at that time she was the only American to have won two consecutive World Championship all-around titles.